 Ear Cropping

 Ear cropping was first used in order to minimize injury from hunting and fighting, and as a way to decrease ear infection.
 Ear cropping is the process of removing part or the entire pinnae of an animal.
 The pinnae are the exterior flaps of skin on the ears of a dog.
 In the veterinary field, this procedure is referred to as cosmetic otoplasty.
 Afterwards, the flaps can be taped into place in order to shape the ears to the owner’s digression.
 Now it is seen as a way to customize your pet, and to make it more or less approachable.
-With many breeds, ear cropping has become that the dog’s ears will be cropped shortly after birth.
+With many breeds, ear cropping has become commonplace that the dog’s ears will be cropped shortly after birth.
 It is known that it is widely practiced simply for the aesthetic.
 Ear shape often determines how humans perceive dog’s behavior and personality.
 In a study conducted on the perception of an animal based on ear shape, it was found that floppy ears were picked significantly more than pointy ears as more agreeable (Fratkin and Baker, 2015).
 This does not only extend to whether they are perky, but also if they are cropped or not.
 It is easy to see the difference between cropped and not cropped ears, especially when the norm for a breed is cropped (Mills et al, 2016).

 Around the world, animal rights are being written into law slowly.
 In Europe, this practice is majorly illegal, and even areas in Canada are starting to accept new policies that ban it.
 In the United States however, it is very widely practiced and has no restrictions.
 It is important to note that some states in the United States have attempted to pass legislation that would make this procedure illegal, but they did not succeed (Fratkin and Baker, 2015).
 Since other countries consider this procedure to be cruel enough to ban, then the United States should follow suit.
 It is outrageous that someone would want to put their animal, especially a young puppy, through such a procedure.

 Ear cropping has no benefit for the dog whatsoever.
-It does not decrease the likelihood for any disease, and it has not been prove that it increases hearing to a significant level.
+It does not decrease the likelihood for any disease, and it has not been proven that it increases hearing to a significant level.
 Therefore, this practice is harmful because the dog is being mutilated so that the ears are missing the external ear flap.
 It is considered cruel because performing unnecessary procedures on animals is seen as cruel, and since this is purely cosmetic it is seen as cruel.
 This procedure intentionally puts the dog under general anesthesia just to change a cosmetic feature, the epitome of unnecessary.

 Tail Docking